sunhanintech/installer-ng/README.md

   + Debian: Wheezy and Jessie. **amd64 packages only.**
   + CentOS / RHEL / OEL: 6 and 7. **x86_64 packages only.**

-Support for similar distributions (e.g. Debian) can be added.
-Feel free to file an issue to request support.

 Deploying Scalr
 ===============